 Fundamental to the design of Singita Kwitonda Lodge is treading lightly on the land and therefore sustainability is at the core of the construction project.
 The architects and interior designers are selecting locally sourced and produced materials for walling, ceilings and surface finishing.
 Find out more here: Setting the Standard for Sustainability at Singita Kwitonda Lodge »

 Set within a landscape of wetlands and lush meadows, there will be eight suites and a four-bedroom villa linked by volcanic rock pathways to a central lodge.
-Bookings are open now – read our online brochure to find out more or contact our Reservations team to plan your visit to this very special piece of Africa.
+Contact our Reservations team to plan your visit to this very special piece of Africa.